money stress

 it's the invisible hand working against us. it shapes how we study, how we experience college, how we plan our careers, even how we imagine our future.

-can you really plan for a career when you can’t plan for rent?
+can you really plan a career when you can’t plan for rent?

-nobody prepared you for this. financial skills aren't taught in class. there was a “financial literacy” video or presentation in your campus welcome email but you never clicked the link.
+nobody prepared you for this. financial skills aren't taught in class. you remember a “financial literacy” video or presentation in your campus welcome email but you never clicked the link.

 most of the advice you get is either too basic —> "yo, just budget."

-or too much —> "spice up your retirement portfolio with low-cap stocks."
+or too much —> "spice up your retirement portfolio with a sprinkling of low-cap stocks."

 nothing fits your actual reality: